opfesoft/sol-docs/dbc/Achievement.md

 <td>61</td>
 <td>Demands</td>
 <td>Integer</td>
 <td>Number of things you have to get/fulfill to get this Achievement.
 For example if you have to get 25 tabards, there is a 25.
-TrinityCore: &quot;need this count of completed criterias (own or referenced achievement criterias)&quot;</td>
+AzerothCore: &quot;need this count of completed criterias (own or referenced achievement criterias)&quot;</td>
 </tr>
 <tr class="odd">
 <td>62</td>
 <td>ReferencedAchievemnt</td>
 <td>Integer</td>
-<td> TrinityCore: &quot;referenced achievement (counting of all completed criterias)&quot;</td>
+<td>AzerothCore: &quot;referenced achievement (counting of all completed criterias)&quot;</td>
 </tr>
 </tbody>
 </table>